U.S. Applicant Advisory

 • Loss or renunciation of Korean nationality records such as a “loss of nationality notice” (국적상실 허가 통지서), “renunciation of nationality notice” (국적이탈 허가 통지서), etc.

-In all instances, documentation must clearly indicate that the applicant does not have Korean nationality in order for it to be accepted as written proof.
+In all instances, documentation must clearly indicate that the applicant does not have Korean nationality for it to be accepted as written proof.

 More information about Korean nationality law can be found at: